Getting started with pytest and pytest-django¶

-pytest-django is available directly from PyPi, and can be easily installed with pip:
+pytest-django can be obtained directly from PyPI, and can be installed with pip:

 pip install pytest-django

-pytest-django uses py.test‘s module system and can be used right away after installation, there is nothing more to configure.
+Installing pytest-django will also automatically install the latest version of pytest. pytest-django uses pytest‘s plugin system and can be used right away after installation, there is nothing more to configure.

-Tests are invoked directly with the py.test command, instead of manage.py test/django-admin.py test:
+Tests are invoked directly with the py.test command, instead of manage.py test, that you might be used to:

 Do you have problems with pytest not finding your code?
 See the FAQ I see an error saying “could not import myproject.settings”.